margaretmf/margaretmf.github.io/keycreativewriting.md

 So each new day Gabby started going around and counting her blessings.
 And each night with mama she started remembering all of the little things.

-One night, Gabby lists things like the warm sun that is bright.
+One night, Gabby listed things like the warm sun that was bright.
-And she lists things like her favorite dress with a bow, which is blue and white.
+And she listed things like her favorite dress with a bow, which was blue and white.

-"There's so much", Gabby says, "to be grateful for!"
+"There's so much", Gabby said, "to be grateful for!"
 "I am going to think of more and more and more!"

 "I am grateful for the bus ride to school when I sat by Lucy, my new friend.